yashptl/Debt-calculator-SuperMoney/README.md

 ## Financial Library Document
 You can learn more about the [financialjs library](https://financialjs.netlify.app/)

+## Future improvements
+There are some edge cases where NaN might get displayed for wrongful entry.
+A better check for user input can be done here, ensuring the right monthly payment is entered for a certain amount of debt with the corresponding APR.

 ## TASK
 Assignment: Build a browser based Debt Consolidation Savings Calculator